Frequently Asked Questions

 Is there a programme of the day available?

 Programmes will be sent out in Open Day packs about a month before the event and will also be available on our website a week before the Open Day.
-The programme includes specific timings for the sessions on the day.
-For an idea of what to expect, take a look at last year's programme.
+The programme includes specific timings for the sessions on the day, so please read it carefully.

 What time does the Open Day start?

-The Open Day runs from 10am until 4.30pm, but visitors are welcome to arrive from 9am onwards.
+The Open Day runs from 10am until 4.30pm, but visitors can register from 9am onwards.

 The Open Day starts at 10am with an Introduction and Welcome to Bangor.
 (Please note that the Introduction is very popular and we cannot guarantee space for every visitor.)
 This is followed by a morning session at Academic Schools from 10.30am – 12.15pm.
 The Introduction and Welcome is repeated at 1.15pm for those who could not attend in the morning, and there is another opportunity to visit Academic Schools at 1.45pm – 3.30pm.
 There are various talks and tours also taking place throughout the day as well as an Exhibition and Information Area where you can talk to various University staff.